-License, Certification, Permitting-Recommendations/Applications: Following a review of each of the cites as autimed above a project of the provided by a Post Control Advisor (PCA).
+License, Certification, Permitting-Recommendations/Applications: Following a review of each of the sites as outlined above, a written recommendation will be provided by a Pest Control Advisor (PCA-

-License, Certification, Permitting-Recommendations/Applications: Following a review of each of the sites as outlined above, a written recommendation will be provided by a Pest Control Advisor (PCA-McNabb or Moorhouse) for each site, and provided to the Invasive Species Coordinator, with a copy on board the treatment vessel at the time of treatment.
+McNabb or Moorhouse) for each site, and provided to the Invasive Species Coordinator, with a copy on board the treatment vessel at the time of treatment.
 All treatments will be performed by CLI staff in possession of current Qualified Applicators Licenses (QAL) and Certificates (QAC) in the Aquatics (F) category, issued by the California Department of Pesticide Regulation.
 CLI is currently registered with the Lake County Agricultural Commissioner's office, and will apply for and receive all County permit approvals and conditions required prior to mechanical removal or chemical applications.